betseyw15/events.en/help/adobe-developers-live/2021/february/adobe-client-data-layer.md

 ---
 # Adobe Client Data Layer - Track Your Visitor Data

-Understand ACDL’s event-driven API.
+Understand ACDL's event-driven API.
 A Commerce example will show how the Core Components hydrate it and the Launch extension interfaces with AA and AT.

 Continue the conversation in **[Experience League Communities](http://adobe.ly/36Yd3v6)**.

 >[!VIDEO](https://video.tv.adobe.com/v/331733/?quality=12&learn=on&hidetitle=true)

-Click **[here](assets/adobe-client-data-layer.pdf)** for the session slides.
+Click **[here](/help/adobe-developers-live/assets/adobe-client-data-layer.pdf)** for the session slides.